 M.A. in Philosophy

-Our department offers graduate students both a Non-Thesis (“Paper”) Option and a Thesis Option.
+Our department offers graduate students both a Short and Long Thesis Option.

-Course Work: 36 semester hours (12 courses) of graduate-level course work; students must take at least one graduate-only seminar each semester
+Course Work: 33 semester hours (11 courses) of graduate-level course work and 3 hours thesis work; students must take at least one graduate-only seminar each semester

-Faculty Advice: The Masters paper should be (roughly) the length of a short article that could be submitted to most professional journals (6k-8k words).
-The faculty believes that this is the best option for most students: the paper project encourages students to perfect their writing, it gives them a great opportunity to craft a suitable writing sample for Ph.D. applications, and it allows them to get the most from their course work.
-Students should seek advice from a faculty member during their third semester, and plan to write the paper during their fourth (and final) semester.
-Students are highly encouraged to use work they have turned in for other graduate classes as a starting point for developing a successful Masters paper; think of the paper assignments in your graduate classes as laboratories for your writing.
+Faculty Advice: The short thesis should be (roughly) the length of a short article that could be submitted to most professional journals (6k-8k words).
+The faculty believes that this is the best option for most students: the short thesis project encourages students to perfect their writing, it gives them a great opportunity to craft a suitable writing sample for Ph.D. applications, and it allows them to get the most from their course work.
+Students should seek advice from a faculty member during their third semester, and plan to write the short thesis during their fourth (and final) semester.
+Students are highly encouraged to use work they have turned in for other graduate classes as a starting point for developing a successful short thesis; think of the paper assignments in your graduate classes as laboratories for your writing.

 Course Work: 30 semester hours (10 courses) of graduate-level course work and 6 hours thesis work; students must take at least one graduate-only seminar each semester